barbagroup/snake-repro/MesnardBarba-CSiE.md

 If we look at the time signature of the lift and drag coefficients, there is excellent agreement with our previous results for 30 degrees angle-of-attack (Re=2000).
 But at 35 degrees, the time signatures drift apart after about 40 time units (more than 150 thousand time steps).
 There is a marked drop in the (time varying) lift coefficient, but because the average is calculated over a time range between 32 and 64 time units (a reasonable but arbitrary choice), the final numeric result is not far off our published study.
-Like in the previous case, using OpenFOAM, we make a judgement call that this result does indeed pass muster as a replication of our previous result.
+Like in the previous case, using OpenFOAM, we make a judgement call that this result does indeed pass muster as a replication of our previous study.

 **Postmortem**.
 Even a well-documented open-source research code can have unexpected tricks of the trade that only the original authors may know about.